 Rain Cover - Surprisingly rain covers don’t come standard with most packs.
 Make sure to grab one at checkout.
 Most bags these days have some form of water resistance, but it’s not good enough for sustained precipitation.

-Water Blatter Holder - Most come with a single center clip, but this pack accessory will hang your water blatter where the frame and bag meet to put less strain on the clip, and help distribute the roughly 6.6lbs that 3 liters of water weights.
+Water Bladder Holder - Most come with a single center clip, but this pack accessory will hang your water blatter where the frame and bag meet to put less strain on the clip, and help distribute the roughly 6.6lbs that 3 liters of water weighs.

 Hip Belt Pouches - Again, usually do not come standard with a pack.
 These attach right on your waist belt and are perfect storage for easy to access items like your phone, gloves, calls, or other small items.